crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 #### The `Standalone` example

 This library includes the [`StandaloneBounce`](../src/StandaloneBounce.php) class.
 You can see that class as a good example for creating your own bouncer.
-This class extends [`AbstractBounce`](../src/AbstractBounce.php) and implements [IBounce](../src/IBounce.php).
+This class extends [`AbstractBounce`](../src/AbstractBounce.php).
 All bouncers should do the same.
 In order to add the bounce logic, you should first instantiate your bouncer:

 ```php